DrikaDev/DrikaDev/README.md

 ✨ I have one degree in Human Resources, one in Secretarial, a postgraduate degree in Translation English/Portuguese and I´ve started a degree in Systems Analysis and Development at Anhanguera!\
 😄 Here you´ll find my challenges I´d done when I was studying Front-End plus repositories due to my studies to learn/train JavaScript.

-👉🏼 Fell free to take a look, and please, don´t forget to give me a Star! ⭐\
+👉🏼 Fell free to take a look, and please, don´t forget to give me a Star! ⭐
-😊 Thank you very much for you visit to my page!

 ##
 <div align="center">